stackshareio/awesome-stacks/README.md

 Stacks are organized into categories based on languages, frameworks, architectures or use cases.
 Each stack includes a handful of key tools as well as a description.
 Tools may have descriptions too.

 Notice a missing stack?
 Or tools?
-Check out [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to add and improve stacks.
+Check out [CONTRIBUTING.md](CONTRIBUTING.md) for information on how to add or improve data on this list.

 > Check out **[awesomestacks.dev](https://awesomestacks.dev/)** to see more data about these stacks from the GitHub and StackShare APIs.